-Where a regulatory costing is required, the regulatory costs must be quantified using the Regulatory Burden Measurement framework discussed in the Regulatory Burden Measurement Framework guidance note.
+Where a regulatory costing is required, the costs must be quantified using the Regulatory Burden Measurement framework discussed in the Regulatory Burden Measurement Framework guidance note.

-Further assistance
+Further Assistance

-For questions or further assistance on RISs or regulatory costings in the sunsetting process, contact OBPR by email at <a href="https://hepsess.ncb/hepsess-ncb/he
+For questions or further assistance on Impact Analyses or regulatory costings in the sunsetting process, contact OIA by email at helpdesk-oia@pmc.gov.au or call (02) 6271 6270.

-For further information on the sunsetting process for legislative instruments, contact the Attorney-General's Department (sunsetting@ag.gov.au) or the Office of Parliamentary Counsel.
+For further information on the sunsetting process for legislative instruments, contact the Attorney-General's Department at sunsetting@ag.gov.au or the Office of Parliamentary Counsel.